-Between three and eight per cent of women will get gestational diabetes between the 24th and the 28th week of pregnancy, sometimes earlier.
+Between 10-15% of women will get gestational diabetes (GDM) between the 24th and the 28th week of pregnancy, sometimes earlier.
 It usually goes away after the baby is born.

 Women who are more likely to get gestational diabetes are:

-- women who are from certain ethnic backgrounds, including South Asian, Vietnamese, Chinese, Middle Eastern and Polynesian/Melanesian.
+- From certain ethnic backgrounds, including South Asian, Vietnamese, Chinese, Middle Eastern and Polynesian/Melanesian

 Diabetes is a condition where there is too much glucose (sugar) in the blood.
-The hormone insulin moves glucose or sugar from your blood and into your body's cells, where it is used for energy.
-When you have diabetes, this process is blocked and your cells become 'insulin resistant'.
+The hormone insulin moves glucose from your blood and into your body's cells, where it is used for energy.
+When you have diabetes, this process is blocked, and your cells become 'insulin resistant'.
 This causes you to have too much glucose in your blood.
-In pregnancy, the hormones from the placenta, which help your baby to grow, can cause your cells to become insulin resistant.
-Usually in pregnancy the body produces more insulin to counter this.
-In some women, however, this doesn't happen and they develop gestational diabetes.
+In pregnancy, the hormones from the placenta, which help your baby grow, can cause your cells to become insulin resistant.
+Usually, in pregnancy, the body produces more insulin to counter this.
+In some women, however, this doesn't happen, and they develop gestational diabetes.

-There are many health issues associated with gestational diabetes, including that both the mother and baby will have an increased risk of developing type 2 diabetes later in life.
-During the pregnancy, gestational diabetes can lead to excessive sugars and fats crossing the placenta, which can have an effect on the baby's growth, usually making them bigger.
-Giving birth to larger babies can also lead to problems with the birth.
+There are several health issues associated with gestational diabetes, including that both the mother and baby will have an increased risk of developing type 2 diabetes later in life.
+During the pregnancy, consistently high blood glucose levels can lead to excessive sugar and fats crossing the placenta, affecting the baby's growth, usually making them bigger.
+Giving birth to larger babies can also lead to problems with the delivery.
 Sometimes, even though it might not seem to make sense, some babies (particularly larger babies) are born with blood sugar levels that are too low - this is called hypoglycaemia.
 Gestational diabetes does not mean that your baby will be born with diabetes.

-During pregnancy, women are generally offered a test to screen for glucose called a Glucose Tolerance Test (GTT).
-The screening test can identify women who may have elevated blood sugars.
+All women should be tested for gestational diabetes during pregnancy.
+An Oral Glucose Tolerance Test (OGTT) is used to identify women who may have elevated blood sugars.
 The GTT assesses how your body responds to a 'glucose load' or how efficiently the glucose is moved from your blood to your body's cells.
-You are required to fast for 8 to 12 hours (you may drink water during this period) and then you have a blood test.
-After the blood test you have a drink that contains glucose.
-One and two hours after you have the drink the blood test is repeated.
+You must fast for 8 to 12 hours (you may drink water during this period), and then you have a blood test.
+After the blood test, you have a drink that contains glucose.
+One and two hours after you have the drink, the blood test is repeated.
 Gestational diabetes will be diagnosed if your blood sugar levels are above what they should be.

 Gestational diabetes can be managed with healthy eating, physical activity, monitoring your blood glucose levels and, sometimes, medication.
 At the Women's, a diabetes educator and dietitian will help you learn how to manage your gestational diabetes.